wp-plugins/ivona-webreader/readme.txt

 Donate link: http://www.iwebreader.com/
 Tags: page, tts, voiceover, text, speech, accessibility, post, sound Requires at least: 2.0
-Tested up to: 3.2.1
+Tested up to: 3.3
-Stable tag: 1.2
+Stable tag: 1.3

-This plugin will add iWebReader player to each post or page on your Wordpress blog. iWebReader plugin requires a vaild account on iWebReader website.
+Allow users to listen to the content of your website or blog voiced by the most advanced TTS solution by IVONA Software, LLC. iWebReader plugin requires a vaild account on iWebReader website.

 == Description ==